transkatgirl/Tapestry-Loom/README.md

 > [!WARNING]
 > This is beta software.
 Most of it works, but there are plenty of undiscovered bugs and things will randomly break from time to time.
 Make backups.

+## Known issues

+- Ordering of nodes in multi-model Weaves is ~random
+- Canvas view does not work

 ## Usage

 Requires the [Rust Programming Language](https://rust-lang.org/tools/install/) and a working C compiler to be installed.